-Port Charlotte is a brand of single malt whisky produced at Bruichladdich on Islay.
-The creation of the brand was partly inspired by another distillery, Lochindaal, which once operated in the heart of Port Charlotte village, just a couple of miles along the coast from Bruichladdich.
+Port Charlotte is a single malt whisky brand produced at Bruichladdich on Islay.
+Its creation was inspired by the long lost Lochindaal distillery (initially known as Port Charlotte) that stood two miles along the coast from Bruichladdich.

-Lochindaal Distillery was built in 1829 by a man named Colin Campbell and ran for 100 years, passing from one owner to the next, before finally coming under the control of DCL (now Diageo), who chose to shut it down in 1929.
-Many of its buildings are still in use, not least the bonded warehouses which are now used, by Bruichladdich, for their original purpose – storing whisky.
+Lochindaal was founded in 1829 by a man named Colin Campbell.
+It operated for a total of 100 years, passing between owners, one to the next, before finally coming under the control of DCL (now Diageo), who chose to shut it down in 1929.
+Many of the distillery buildings still stand today and even remain in use, not least the bonded warehouses, utilised by Bruichladdich for their original purpose of storing whisky.